apurvi96/Java_Args_Clean_Code/README.md

 ### Features ###
 * Parse input and set values for different datatypes
-    * Map data structure - [-char key:value] parses the key-values pair provided from by and stores the value into a hasmap.
+    * Map data structure - [-char key:value] parses the key-value pair provided and stores the value into a hasmap.
     * String Array - [-char stringValue] add provided stringValue to string array .
     * Integer - [-char intValue] Set the default or user provided value to Integer variable.
     * Double -  [-char doubleValue] Set the default or user provided value to double variable.